 - Wash zucchini and gently scrub skin.
 Slice zucchini, long-wise, carefully with knife, or use a mandoline slicer (tips for kitchen tools in my cookbook).
 Drizzle olive oil onto zucchini.
 Use pastry brush to evenly coat each slice.
 Lightly salt slices.

 - Place zucchini slices onto hot grill using tongs.
 Watch closely and turn when black lines appear and vegetable becomes translucent.
 Continue cooking on other side for a few more minutes.
 Remove to plate.

-- Spread tomato sauce onto medium serving plate
+- Spread warm tomato sauce onto medium serving plate

 - Spoon 1-2 teaspoons of the herbed cheese onto one end of a slice of zucchini.
 Roll zucchini up, place onto serving plate coated in sauce.
 Continue for each zucchini slice until you’ve stuffed them all, then serve (can be made ahead and refrigerate until ready to serve – it’s good warm or at room temperature).